loafey/master-thesis/Thesis/TODO/Minor.md

     level" somewhere, because you also have "newstack" on the value level.

-  - [ ] "stack (��) and known size": indicate notation for "known size" as well.

   - [ ] Using a star/asterisk as a prefix operator (instead of infix)
     causes some reading challenges for me.
 I think you need to help a bit with spacing: make sure the prefix operators are "tightly